 Matthew 11: 28 – 30 says, Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy and my burden is light.
 They are beautiful verses and I love how Jesus is tenderly entreating us to just come unto Him and learn of Him, a wonderful promise to learn of Him by reading scripture – the one who gave His all for us on that terrible cross, how can we not love Him?

 There will never come a time when you think you know it all and when Tribulation arrives if you’re not sufficiently fortified with faith and sound spiritual knowledge imbibed in your heart, you will probably fall.
 But it doesn’t have to be that way.
 And I’m not saying that to scare you I’m merely stating a fact as scripture tells us many will fall.
 There will be no place that is completely safe when it arrives; the only place of safety is in spiritual fortification, which can never be taken away from us and trusting in Him – we may all become as refugees in our own country simply because what we have now can easily be taken away from us when the mark is introduced in the second half of Tribulation.
 Spiritual knowledge is our best armour and many will be called to give their life for Him and those not prepared at that time will not stand when it comes to the test.
 Hebrews 12: 4 says in part, Ye have not yet resisted unto blood.
 And some may have to.
-Many who are not spiritually fortified will more than likely accept the mark, thinking God will forgive them.
+Many who are not spiritually fortified will more than likely accept the mark, Revelation 13: 16, 17 and thinking God will forgive them.
 But there is absolutely NO forgiveness for that.
 Revelation 14: 9, 10.
 Luke 9: 24 is both an encouragement and a promise, For whosoever will save his life shall lose it: [by taking the mark] but whosoever will lose his life for my sake, [by martyrdom] the same shall save it.
 It was expedient that one should die for many – in the end, many will die for one.
-This paragraph should send you running to find your Bible and examine your own position.

-The more you read scripture, the more knowledge you will acquire to keep close in your heart and the more you will come to know the Spirit – the less you read it . . .
+The more you read scripture, the more knowledge you will acquire to keep close in your heart and the more you will come to know the Spirit – the less you read it . . . , well you know what I mean.
+Have you ever wondered what it is that keeps you from reading the Bible as much as you should?
+It's your own rebelliousness!
+I find that an open Bible near where you sit is an encouragement and an invitation to read it rather than a closed Bible.
 Satan will always try to put a road block or detour sign or wrong thought in front of you and if you are aware when that happens you must stamp on it immediately and don’t let it grow.
 The longer you entertain whatever is put before you, the harder it is to escape it – our shield of faith is the Bible.
 Scripture says in James 4: 7, Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 And obedience is the key to it.
 Part of verse 8 says, Draw near to God and He will draw near to you.